open-dis/open-dis-java/README.md

 Include the `open-dis-<version-number>.jar` file in your project, found on the [releases](https://github.com/open-dis/open-dis-java/releases) page of this GitHub project.

-## Release Notes

-### 5.0 release highlights (not yet released)

-* Dropped Hibernate and JAXB support (i.e. the annotations were removed from PDU classes), consequently the `dismobile` and `dis7mobile` packages became redundant and  were removed.
-* `PDUFactory` has gained support for more PDU's; `EventPDU`, `SignalPDU`, `TransmitterPDU` and `ReceiverPDU`.
-* Added more JUnit tests.
-* Migrated to GitHub and extracted Java library into own repository.

-### 4.x release highlights

-* SQL support.
-* Modified & rationalized repository layout.
-* Added mobile support in addition to desktop support.

-### 3.x release highlights

-* Robert Harder has reworked the Java marshal and unmarshal code to use much more memory efficient NIO classes, which dramatically reduce the amount of temporary object memory generated.

-* Sheldon Snyder has contributed dead reckoning algorithms in Java, available in the `edu.nps.moves.deadreckoning` package.

-* Enumerations.
-The SISO EBV XML document was used to generate Java enumeration classes.
-This can be extended as the EBV XML document is completed.
-The enumerations are used in several places in the open-dis code, notably the PduFactory.

-* Unit tests.
-The Java code has added some JUnit 4.4 unit tests, primarily to test that post-processing source code patches have been applied correctly.
-These can be extended to provide more complete test coverage.

 ## License

 All code is BSD license.
 See `LICENSE.md`.